vetchayateesh/Universal_Website_Scraper/README.md

 - Suggest features

 - Submit pull requests
 Please follow the repository’s issue templates and coding standards.
 ---

 ## 📄 License

 This project does not yet specify a license.
-Consider adding a license file (e.g., MIT, Apache-2.0) to clarify usage rights.
+Consider adding a license file (e.g., MIT, Apache-2.0) to clarify usage rights

 ---

 ## 📌 About

 Universal Website Scraper was developed as an MVP full-stack assignment with a focus on robustness, clarity, and real-world usability.
 It’s ideal for anyone looking to build powerful scraping tools backed by modern Python frameworks.

 ---